-Various indicators calculated to study fertility levels, particularly the age-specific fertility rates, the total fertility rate, show a significant decline in the fertility level of 2018 where the average number of children per woman, at the end of her reproductive period, dropped to 3.1 child.
-This is below the levels shown by the data for 2017 (3.4 children) or with the results of the 2014 demographic and health survey which provided fertility indicators for the period (2011- 2014) that amount to about 3.5 children per woman.
+Multiple indicators were calculated to study fertility levels, particularly the age-specific fertility rates, and total fertility rate.
+All show a significant decline in fertility level of 2018 where the average number of children per woman, at the end of her reproductive period, dropped to 3.1.
+This is below the levels shown by the data for 2017 (3.4 children) or with the results of the 2014 DHS which provided fertility indicators for the period (2011- 2014) that amount to about 3.5 children per woman.